laestrada/laestrada.github.io/_recipes/coconut-rice-pudding.md

 Recipe from Coly's former housemate Kathrin.

 ## Ingredients
-#### RICE
+### Rice
-* 2 sticks lemongrass
+* 2 stalks lemongrass
-* 500ml coconut milk
+* 500 ml coconut milk
-* 75g sugar
+* 75 g sugar
-* 100g round rice (no Basmati)
+* 100 g short-grain rice (not basmati)

-#### CRUMBLES
+### Crumble
-* 50g nuts (e.g. cashews)
+* 50 g nuts, such as cashews
-* 75g flour
+* 75 g flour
-* 2 tsp curry
+* 2 teaspoons curry powder
-* 50g butter
+* 50 g butter
-* 25g sugar
+* 25 g sugar

-#### FRUIT TOPPING
+### Fruit topping
 * Fruit (e.g. mango)
-* A little bit of lemongrass
+* Lemongrass, to taste
-* Sugar to taste
+* Sugar, to taste
-* Spices (cinnamon, cardamom, etc)
+* Spices such as cinnamon or cardamom, to taste

 ## Preparation
-#### RICE
+### Rice
-1. Stamp the lemongrass with the dull side of a knife (without dissolving it)
+1. Bruise the lemongrass with the dull side of a knife, keeping the stalks intact.
-2. Let coconut milk, sugar, and lemongrass come to a boil, then add the rice, and let it cook at medium heat with frequent stirring and open pot for around 20 minutes.
-Let the rice cool down a bit.
+2. Bring the coconut milk, sugar, and lemongrass to a boil.
+Add the rice and cook uncovered over medium heat for about 20 minutes, stirring frequently.
+Let it cool slightly.
 3. Remove the lemongrass.

-#### CRUMBLES
+### Crumble
-1. Preheat the oven to 400F.
+1. Preheat the oven to 400°F.
 2. Crush the nuts.
 Add flour, curry powder, and sugar.
 3. Mix in butter with your fingers, combining until the mixture has formed clumps.
-3. Spread on a baking sheet and bake until golden brown (about 10 minutes).
-Stir part-way through.
+4. Spread on a baking sheet and bake until golden brown, about 10 minutes, stirring halfway through.

-#### FRUIT TOPPING
+### Fruit topping
-1. Simmer all ingredients together on the stovetop.
+1. Chop the fruit into bite-size pieces.
+Simmer it with lemongrass, sugar, and spices until softened and saucy, then remove any lemongrass pieces.